Grizzly567/Project1/README.md

 Navigate back to the Filebeat installation page on the ELK server GUI.
 On the same page, scroll to Step 5: Module Status and click Check Data.
 Scroll to the bottom of the page and click Verify Incoming Data.
-If your configuration is successful you will get a message like this.
+If your configuration is successful you will get a message like this for both metricbeat and filebeat.
 ![Kibana Data Recieval](https://user-images.githubusercontent.com/79630983/130306749-656de5fb-00bb-43c8-91e2-51492fe2602a.PNG)